Relativistic fluid dynamics in a 'hydro' frame

-\textit{Field redefinition and the non-hydrodynamic mode in BDNK theory:--} Let us now apply the above algorithm to eliminate the non-hydrodynamic modes in the BDNK theory~\cite{Bemfica:2017wps,Kovtun:2019hdm}.
+\textit{Field redefinition and non-hydrodynamic mode in BDNK:--} Let us now apply the above algorithm to eliminate the non-hydrodynamic modes in the BDNK theory\cite{Bemfica:2017wps,Kovtun:2019hdm}.
 The stress-energy tensor for an uncharged conformal system reads